 The Governing Body on an annual basis or when amendments arise will review this policy in full.
-The policy was last adopted and agreed by the Governing Body in October 2021 It is due for review in September 2022
+The policy was last adopted and agreed by the Governing Body in October 2022 This document is due to be reviewed and ratified in October 2023

 Signature Date:

 Headteacher

 Signature Date:

 Chair of Governors

 Signature Date:

-DSL
+DSL Dute.

+Signature Data

 Signature Date:

 Deputy DSL